 The Commission strives to carry our Dr. King's dream of service to others throughout the entire year through various events.
 To learn more about the Commission as well as how you can become involved, please click below.

-The 2018 MLK Calendar is free and available to the public on a "first come, first serve" basis.
+The 2019 MLK Calendar is free and will be available to the public on a "first come, first serve" basis.
 Click here for a list of regional distribution centers.

-For 2018, the MLK Commission selected the theme "MLK50: Legacy of Love in Pursuit of Justice."
-The commission chose this theme to mark the 50th anniversary of Dr. King's untimely passing, summarizing the impact of his life’s work in the ensuing 50 years.
+For 2019, the MLK Commission selected the theme "It's Our Turn: A Movement toward Justice."
 Click here to learn more about the competition for students in grades K-12 and for contact information of a regional coordinator near you.

 This Community Calendar is to highlight events across Ohio commemorative Dr. King.
 If your community has a diversity event or an event celebrating Dr. King that you would like included, please send an email to the MLK Commission at firstname.lastname@example.org.